3x3cut0r/robotframework-imagehorizonlibrary/README.md

 - Debugger now displays the best match score for located images.
 - Edge detection result messages in the debugger have been simplified.
 - `Take A Screenshot` keyword can now capture a specific `region` or `window`.
+- Reference image names are normalized automatically:
+  - Names are converted to lowercase.
+  - Spaces are replaced with underscores `_`.
+  - `.png` is appended if missing; `.PNG` is accepted with a warning if casing differs from the file on disk.
+  - The reference folder path is prepended when using `reference_folder`.
 - Installation metadata managed via `pyproject.toml`, updated dependencies and removed depricated `setup.py|cfg` files.
 - Removed unused dependencies and replaced `scikit-image` with headless OpenCV (`opencv-python-headless`).
 - Various documentation improvements and safe version handling.